 On March 7, 2013, President Obama signed the Violence Against Women Reauthorization Act of 2013 (VAWA) (Pub.
 Law 113-4).
-The HEA defines the new crime categories of domestic violence, dating violence, and stalking in accordance with section 40002(a) of the Violence Against Women Act of 1994.
-The WILLIAM EDGE INSTITUTE prohibits these crimes as defined as follows:
+The HEA defines the new crime categories of domestic

 "Domestic violence" means a "felony or misdemeanor crime of violence committed by-